vorburger/vorburger-dotfiles-bin-etc/container/sshd/README.md

 ## TODO

-1. automate user creation and pub key steps from `test.sh`, for arbitrary users - but without hard-coding them into the Dockerfile.
+1. Replace hard-coded `vorburger` public keys in `Dockerfile` with volume mounting ~vorburger/.ssh, like in `git-server`, to automate user creation and pub key steps from `test.sh`, for arbitrary users - but without hard-coding them into the Dockerfile, instead of calling add-uid-key with keys while baking container.
+Even better, make the the script in container that's called on use create the home user?
+This is alluded to but currently commented out because not finished and properly tested in sshd-test.

 1. better create hostkeys dynamically on first use in script instead of during Dockerfile?
-1. add-uid-key better while baking container, or as script in container called on use?

 ## An Alternative